-How To Layout An ADA Aluminum Pipe Railing
+How to Layout An ADA Aluminum Pipe Railing

-ADA Aluminum Pipe RailingThis component system, easily assembled on-site, meets all ADA guidelines for structural strength and usability.
+This component system, easily assembled on-site, meets all ADA guidelines for structural strength and usability.
 An ADA IR85KA bracket can be rotated to any angle for stairs or ramps.
 Smooth, continuous top rail with required grip diameter has no sharp edges or projections.

 Stainless steel and anodized aluminum provide long-term low maintenance.
 Wagner’s ADA systems can be easily updated or renovated.

-Tools Needed:
+Tools needed:

-IR-TS Rivet Nut ToolA Rivet Nut Tool is required to fabricate Interna-Rail.
-A wide range of these tools is available.
-We stock the IR-TS Rivet Nut Tool.
-If you will need to be doing a large number of tee connections, you may want to consider a hydraulic rivet nut tool.
+A rivet nut tool is required to fabricate Interna-Rail®.
+A wide range of these tools are available, with the IR-TS Rivet Nut Tool currently in stock.
+If you’re doing a large number of tee connections, you may want to consider a hydraulic rivet nut tool.
 Contact Wagner for more information.

 Getting Familiar with Wagner’s ADA, Aluminum Pipe Railing System

-parts-for-ADA-aluminum-pipe-railing-postGetting familiar with the parts that you will be working with is very important.
-It will help you understand how each piece works together to become a standard section of ADA handrail.
+Getting familiar with the parts that you’ll be working with is very important.
+It will help you understand how each piece works together to become a standard section of an ADA handrail.

-ADA posts purchased from Wagner will come preassembled, so less assembly is required.
+ADA posts purchased from Wagner will come pre-assembled, so less assembly is required.
 Shown here are the pieces that make up a standard ADA post.

-How To Layout ADA Railings
+How to Layout ADA Railings

 • Review any project drawings noting the locations of railing ends and corners as well as any other critical post locations.
 Unless noted to the contrary, the dimensions on the drawings are to the centerline of the rail and posts.